gritzko/librdx/ABC.md

     Buffers are the most important ones, they *own* the memory.
     Slices and others *reference* memory.
-    Note that we only call it a "star type" if it contains _record_ types, so the bit layout is specified.
+    Note that we only call it a "star type" if it contains _record_ types, so the overall bit layout is specified.
  3. *Other types* that may contain pointers or have unspecified layouts.
     These are your dirty underwear.
     They should not appear in APIs.